 - New versions created as necessary.
 ICD-10 is the current standard, although the U.S. was slow to change to the new system, so ICD-9 is still followed in some health care environments.

-- The first draft of ICD-11 was distributed in July 2011, and is expected to receive official endorsement from the WHO by 2015.
+- The first draft of ICD-11 was distributed in July 2011, and is expected to be presented to the World Health Assembly for endorsement in May 2018.

 What is a Medical Biller?

 Medical billers essentially act as a vital link between health professionals, patients, and insurance companies.
 They are responsible for taking the coded information from each patient's visit to a health facility, preparing a claim, and submitting the claim to the proper source—usually an insurance company or the U.S. government via Medicare or Medicaid.
 They also handle the follow-up for claims, tracking progress and making contact with the appropriate parties until the health care bill has been paid in full.